-Your child's risk for diabetes, high blood pressure, and high cholesterol increase if he is overweight.
-High cholesterol may lead to heart disease later in life.
-Your child also has a higher risk for obesity as an adult.
-Your school-age child may feel more stress and sadness if he is overweight.
+Your child's risk for health problems is higher is he or she is overweight.
+These health problems include type 2 diabetes, high blood pressure, and high cholesterol.
+High levels of cholesterol may lead to heart disease later in life.
+Your child also has a higher risk of being overweight as an adult.
+Your school-aged child may feel more stress and sadness because he or she is overweight.

-How to help your child manage his weight:
+How to help your child manage his or her weight:

 - A healthy meal plan and increased physical activity can help your child reach a healthy weight.
-The first goal may be for your child to stay at his current weight while he grows normally in height.
-Talk to your child's healthcare provider about a weight management plan that is right for him.
+The first goal may be for your child to stay at his or her current weight while he or she grows normally in height.
+Talk to your child's healthcare provider about a weight management plan that is right for him or her.

 - Be a positive role model for your child by following a healthy lifestyle.
 Your child learns from your behavior.
-Your child will be more likely to make changes if he sees you make changes.
+Your child will be more likely to make changes if he or she sees you make changes too.
 The whole family should make these healthy lifestyle changes together.
 They may help to improve the health of everyone in the family.

 Help your child follow a healthy meal plan:

 - Give your child 3 meals and 1 or 2 snacks each day.
 Offer your child a variety of healthy foods such as whole grains, vegetables, fruits, low-fat dairy, and lean protein foods.
-Do not force your child to eat all the food on his plate.
-Allow your child to decide when he is full.
-This can help him learn to stop eating when he is full.
+Do not force your child to eat all the food on his or her plate.
+Allow your child to decide when he or she is full.
+This can help your child to learn to stop eating when he or she is full.